KFXN (AM): History

-The station signed on in 1962 with the KTCR call sign, and a country music format.
+The station signed on in 1962 with the call sign KTCR, and a country music format.
 In 1968, new owner Al Tedesco purchased a companion FM station, KWFM, renaming it KTCR-FM.

 In 1983, both stations were sold to John and Kathleen Parker, who gave the stations a makeover.
-The FM was changed to an adult album alternative/new-age music format as KTCZ-FM, and KTCR became jazz as KTCJ to complement 'Cities 97'.
+The FM was changed to an adult album alternative/new-age music format as KTCZ-FM, and KTCR became jazz as KTCJ to complement "Cities 97".
 The AM's jazz format lasted several years and the station was among the early market adopters of AM stereo, but eventually ceded to a simulcast with KTCZ-FM.
 On April 17, 1997, KTCJ, the sole remaining AM simulcasting an FM in the market, switched to classic country music.
-The call letters were changed to KXBR ("The Bear") that December.
+The callsign was changed to KXBR ("The Bear") that December.

-In December 1998, KXBR dropped country and became KFXN, a counterpart to sports-formatted sister KFAN 1130.
-The station was branded as "Score 690" airing a complementary sports talk format, which consisted mostly of syndicated shows from Fox Sports Radio and Sporting News Radio, as well as Jim Rome's nationally syndicated program, and repeats of KFAN's local shows.
-With its 2011 divestiture of KFXN and resulting format change by the new owner, Clear Channel moved the sports format of "The Score" to the HD2 subchannel of KTCZ-FM.
+In December 1998, KXBR dropped country and became KFXN, a complement to sports-formatted sister KFAN.
+The station was branded as "Score 690", and featured mostly syndicated shows from Fox Sports Radio and Sporting News Radio.
+KFXN also carried Jim Rome's nationally syndicated program, and repeats of KFAN's local shows.

-The station was sold by MMTC to Asian American Broadcasting, LLC in a transaction that was consummated on May 5, 2014.
+On July 21, 2010, Clear Channel Communications announced it would donate KFXN, along with WTOC in Newton, through the Minority Media and Telecommunications Council (MMTC)-Clear Channel Ownership Diversity Initiative.
+In September 2011, the station switched to an ethnic-based format catering to the local Hmong-American community.
+Clear Channel would continue "The Score" on the HD2 subchannel of KTCZ-FM.
+KFXN was sold by MMTC to Kongsue Xiong and Xeng Xiong's Asian American Broadcasting, LLC in a transaction that was consummated on May 5, 2014.
 The purchase price for the station was $255,000.
+Kongsue Xiong bought full control of the station for $135,000 in 2018.

+Originally the station had used a three-tower antenna array to shape the then-500 watt signal to protect the Canadian clear channel station in Montreal (initially CBF; later CINF and CKGM) as well as KUSD in Vermillion, South Dakota.
+In 2020 the center tower of the KFXN array collapsed, severing the transmission lines feeding the other two towers.
+The station operated under special temporary authority from the Federal Communications Commission to operate non directional from the east tower at a reduced power of 120 watts.
+Engineering studies conducted after the collapse demonstrated that the station could increase power using a non-directional tower while protecting the signal of CKGM.